FriendlyCaptcha/friendly-challenge/docs/installation.md

 The friendly-challenge code you added won't do anything unless there is a special HTML element present that tells it where to create the widget.
 It will check for this widget once when it gets loaded, you can programmatically make it check for the element again.

-Where you want to add a FriendlyCaptcha widget, add
+Where you want to add a Friendly Captcha widget, add
 ```html
 <div class="frc-captcha" data-sitekey="<your sitekey>"></div>
 ```